ishansoni22/social-subscribe/README.md

 The goal of this library is to provide an abstraction over most popular social networks for subscribing to user activity.

 In it's current state it can help to subscribe users facebook pages.
-It will give you an event emitter which emits events like "post", "comment" etc. with the update as soon as there is any activity on pages.
+It will give you an event emitter which emits events like "success" and "error".
+On case of successful subscription "success" event will be emitted.
+In case of any error like access token expiry "error" will be emitted with error object  containing  details of error.

+With the [helper functions](#Helpers) you can attach handlers to handle facebook notification requests sent to the `callbackURL` you configure.

 ## Installation
 You can install this package from npm via following command
 ```sh